 Conservation too, is a method that is available for anyone's participation.
 But this type of conservation is all about conserving one type of resource - natural enemies.

 The differences between the methods includes the breadth of their focus.
 Introduction looks at fixing one species of pest with typically one natural enemy.
 Augmentation can target multiple pest/natural enemy pairings contemporaneously in a cropping system.
 And conservation examines the cropping system as a whole...all of the interconnected flora and fauna.

 Enhancing the landscape or otherwise manipulating the environment to aid natural enemies in pursuit of their prey is a highly complex ordeal without much concrete research to back up suggestions and ideas.
-Its an area that takes experimentation and commitment to making it work.
-There is a federal agency, ATTRA, that has produced several key references for helping guide people in enhancing biological control in agriculture cropping systems.
-ATTRA - A National Sustainable Agriculture Assistance Program - is developed and managed by the National Center for Appropriate Technology (NCAT) and their website can be found here: https://attra.ncat.org/.
+It's an area that takes experimentation and commitment to make it work.
+There is a federal agency, ATTRA, that has produced several key references to help guide people in enhancing biological control in agriculture cropping systems.
+ATTRA - A National Sustainable Agriculture Assistance Program - was developed and managed by the National Center for Appropriate Technology (NCAT) and their website can be found here: https://attra.ncat.org/.
 The pdf of their publication "Farmscaping to Enhance Natural Enemies" can be downloaded here.